The Vegetarian: Publication history

 Chaeshikjueuija [The Vegetarian] published by Changbi Publishers in 2007, while the title is Chaeshikjueuija [The Vegetarian] as the first short story of the novel is the title piece of it, contains all the three short stories each of which was published previously in 3 separate South Korean literary magazines, and it is the original script translated into English by Deborah Smith.

 Translation

-The Vegetarian has been translated into thirty-two languages since its publication in 2007.
+The Vegetarian has been translated into thirty-five languages since its publication in 2007.
 Following is a list containing information about the translated works.